Spinach Omelette with Stilton

-- Scrub the potatoes well under running cold tap water to remove any sand and let them drain.
-No need to peel the potatoes, we want a crispy skin later on.
-Fill a large saucepan with cold water and add a good dash of salt.
-Place the pan over high heat and bring it to a rolling boil.
-Once boiling, add the drained potatoes.
+Scrub the potatoes well and let them drain.
+Don't peel them, we want a crispy skin.
+Fill a large saucepan with water and add a dash of salt.
+Place the pan over high heat until boiling.
+Then add the drained potatoes.

-- Cook the potatoes for about 8 to 10 minutes or until they are almost cooked through.
+Cook the potatoes for about 8 to 10 minutes or until almost cooked through.
 Drain and let the potatoes cool down fully in the fridge.

 - Lightly grease a baking tray with the olive oil and place the potatoes on it.

 - With a sharp knife slice the potatoes open lengthwise about halfway and carefully pry them open.
 Make sure the bottom part is still intact more or less.